For this week’s Literacy Snack, we’re reading Giraffes Can’t Dance by Giles Andreae.

 2 brown/chocolate sprinkles

 Have the students place the mini Nilla Wafer at the bottom of the cookie as his nose area.
 Add in the two brown sprinkles as his nostrils.
-Break the pretzel stick in half and add to the top of the cookie as his little horns.
+Break the pretzel stick in half and add it to the top of the cookie as his little horns.
 Place the two raisins on the outer side of the horns as his ears.
-Last, add his eye balls.
+Last, add his eyeballs.
 He turns out so cute!

-While the students are enjoying their snack, I made a free printable for them to work on.
+While the students are enjoying their snacks, I made a free printable for them to work on.
 They get to think, draw and write about what they would like to do but can’t do yet like Gerald.

 I hope your students enjoy making their giraffe snacks!

 See you next time!